fdechaumont/lmt-analysis/README.md

 # What can you do with this package ?

-lmt-analysis provides all the analysis tools needed to extract information from the tracking performed by [live mouse tracker](https://livemousetracker.org).
+lmt-analysis provides all the analysis tools needed to extract information from the tracking performed by [live mouse tracker / MiceCraft](https://micecraft.org/lmt).

 ![Alt text](/LMT/images/lmt-mice-tracking.jpg?raw=true "live mouse tracker") This view shows the basic output of live mouse tracker, and this package let you get the juice of it :)